Dr-Paradoxx/Dr-Paradoxx/README.md

 <h2 align="left">Hi 👋!
-My name is Maheshwar and I'm a Clinical Data Analyst ....</h2>
+My name is Maheshwar and I'm a Clinical Data Analyst and a Research assistant at MedAI Lab.</h2>

 ###